-As I put words for this post, it grieves, horrifies and stupefies me – how could people crush and mutilate the feet of young girls, and grossly contort them by tightly binding up whatever were left, and then called them “beautiful” ?
+As I put words for this post, it grieves and stupefies me – how could people crush and mutilate the feet of young girls, and grossly contort them by tightly binding up whatever were left, and then call them “beautiful” ?

 My late grandma was one of the victims.
 As a young boy, I listened to the story of her ordeal, and it made cry an hour.
-At that time, she had already given up the bindings, and what I saw shocked me for life.
+By that time, she had given up the bindings, and what I saw shocked me for life.

-Despite her bound feet, as a young girl, she worked as a cowherd, and then later, after marriage, raised 4 kids and ran a sundry shop.
+Despite her bound feet, as a young girl, she worked as a cowherd, walked miles in her village in China, and then later, after marriage, raised 4 kids and ran a sundry shop.

 Haha, this “ancient” piston-engined, propellor-driven, 9-seater Britten-Norman Islander BN-2 had something to offer that no modern airliners can!
 And best of all, if odds were in your favour, you could land up next to the pilot in the cockpit…and that is full frontal view.